josebGithub/academic-portfolio-website/README.md

-# academic-portfolio-website
+# my-portfolio-website
-my academic portfolio website using React for front-end development
+my portfolio website using React for front-end development